ChristianoYao/K-means-and-Fuzzy-C-means/README.md

 # K-means-and-Fuzzy-C-means
-This code has completed K-means and Fuzzy C-means clustering algorithm by numpy.
+This code has completed K-means and Fuzzy C-means clustering algorithm by numpy.<br>
 There are lots of K-means versions on github.
 Why not use numpy to replace for loop to make the code faster?
 Let's try it.